Welcome. I am James McGillis.

-Book Jacket for hardcover edition of Desert Solitaire, by Edward Abbey - Click for larger image (http://jamesmcgillis.com)
+Book jacket for hardcover edition of Desert Solitaire, by Edward Abbey - Click for larger image (http://jamesmcgillis.com)

 Edward Abbey - The Bard of Moab, Utah